Cloud POS vs. Legacy POS: Which Is Better for Modern Retailers?

 3) What is project execution in project management?

-Project execution in project management is the phase in the project life cycle when the project activities are performed and materialized.
+Project execution in project management is the phase in the project life cycle when the project activities are performed and materialised.
 Everything in the project plan is put into motion with actionable tasks to get the projects on the right track.

 4) What is important in project execution?